akka/akka/akka-docs/src/main/paradox/distributed-data.md

 Java
 : @@snip [DistributedDataDocTest.java](/akka-docs/src/test/java/jdocs/ddata/DistributedDataDocTest.java) { #update-response2 }

 You will always see your own writes.
-For example if you send two `Update` messages changing the value of the same `key`, the `modify` function of the second message will see the change that was performed by the first `Update` message.
+For example if you send two @apidoc[akka.cluster.ddata.Replicator.Update] messages changing the value of the same `key`, the `modify` function of the second message will see the change that was performed by the first `Update` message.

 It is possible to abort the `Update` when inspecting the state parameter that is passed in to the `modify` function by throwing an exception.
-That happens before the update is performed and a `Replicator.ModifyFailure` is sent back as reply.
+That happens before the update is performed and a @apidoc[Replicator.ModifyFailure](akka.cluster.ddata.Replicator.ModifyFailure) is sent back as reply.

-In the `Update` message you can pass an optional request context, which the `Replicator` does not care about, but is included in the reply messages.
+In the `Update` message you can pass an optional request context, which the @apidoc[akka.cluster.ddata.Replicator] does not care about, but is included in the reply messages.
 This is a convenient way to pass contextual information (e.g. original sender) without having to use `ask` or maintain local correlation data structures.